Birr Engineering Festival

 In 1999, Geoff began to document the Parsons history while original records still existed for preservation in museums.
 While still working at Siemens, this progressed as time allowed.
 After retirement, Geoff has been working full time on this producing extensive history documents in the form of photo story books using the 70,000 or so photos and other information which are available.

-Jody Power: Mayor of Waterford City - speaking on impact of Parsons Turbines on Shipping Industry
+Jody Power: Fellow of Engineers Ireland - speaking on his experience of working with Parsons Turbines in the shipping industry

-Served as Marine/Mechanical Engineering Lecturer at the National Maritime College of Ireland until retirement in Oct. of 2023.
+Jody has shared his life experiences as Marine/Mechanical Engineering Lecturer at the National Maritime College of Ireland in Ringaskiddy for the last 15 years.

 Una O’Grady: Energy Engineer - speaking on new technologies for renewable energy generation